Geographical Indications

 Opposition

 Any person can oppose the registration of geographical indication by way of a notice in writing to the Registrar.
 This shall be done within a period of three months from the date of advertisement of the application in the Journal.
-The Applicant shall be required to send a counter statement to the Registrar within two months from the date of receipt, stating the grounds that he relied on for making the application.
-Then, within two months (extendible to three months) from the date of receipt of this counter statement, the opponent shall submit his evidence in support of his contentions.
-Ordinarily, within three months from the date of completion of the evidence, the registrar shall give both the parties one-month notice and then conduct a hearing.
-On the contentions of both parties and considering the evidence, the registrar is empowered to grant or deny the GI.
+The Applicant shall be required to send a counter statement to the Registrar within two months from the date of receipt of a copy of the notice of opposition from the Registrar, stating the grounds on which he relied in making the application.
+Thereupon, within two months from the date of receipt of the counter statement, the opponent shall submit his evidence in support of his contentions.
+Ordinarily, within three months from the date of completion of the evidence, the registrar shall give both the parties one-month prior notice and then conduct a hearing.
+Upon hearing the contentions of both the parties and considering the evidence, the decision of the Registrar shall be notified to the parties in writing.

 Registration & Renewal